Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Last week in my Monday Question-and-Answer series, I received a request from Rochelle.
 She said that she loves to cook, but sometimes needs a quick fix meal that doesn't take a lot of time (or dirties a lot of dishes).

 I know exactly what she means.
 I love to cook too (as you well know), but sometimes reality has to overrule the desires of the heart.

-Here are a few recipes that I believe will fit the bill.
-Just add a tossed salad and you'll have a balanced complete meal for a family of 4 in 30 minutes or less.
+Here are 17 recipes I believe will fit the bill.
+Just add a tossed salad and you'll have a balanced complete meal for a family of four in 30 minutes or less.
 I reviewed these carefully; any dish that required cooking pasta or rice in a separate pot, unusual or hard-to-find ingredients, or went over the 30-minute mark were disqualified.